cdsittampalam/documentation/docs/Partner API.md

 * [API endpoints](#api-endpoints)
 * [quick-start guide](#quick-start-guide)

-To test the endpoints, refer to the [Swagger UI](https://partner-api.qredo.network/).
+For in-depth testing, refer to the [Swagger UI](https://partner-api.qredo.network/).

 Using the Qredo App
 -------------------

-You will need to use the Qredo Desktop app to help you add other users as trusted parties.
-If these users do not exist in the app, you will need to register each of these users.
-For these trusted party users, the Qredo Signing app is needed to make approvals via a phone.
+You can use the Qredo Desktop app to help you add other users as trusted parties, where they are ordained as custodians.
+If these users do not exist, you will need to register these users.
+For each trusted party user, the Qredo Signing app is needed to make one-tap approvals via the phone.

 Sign Up for the Partner API
 ----------------------------